 Newmarket Transistors did not manufacture any diodes.
 However, they needed a detector diode in order to be able to sell a complete set of active devices to transistor radio manufacturers.
+(I don't mean the Circle Line here, that was earlier).
 They did this by shorting together the base and collector of the NKT155 transistor.
 This part was not sold as a normal transistor.

 The range NKT200 - NKT299 is described in the Products Portfolio as comprising germanium alloy PNP AF transistors, in TO-1 and TO-5 packaging:

 The Aide Memoire includes more, some in SO3/TO5 outline and some in SO4/TO22: